metasophiea/riomhaireRua/v2/README.md

 ...or you can look at the address byte as two half bytes; with the first half being the Y number, and the second being X. And then you can move through the display vertically by changing the first half of the address, and horizontally by changing the second half.

 The display is 16x16 pixels and can show 256 colours.
-Each pixel is one byte (8 bits / 2 hex numbers)
+Each pixel is one 8bit byte, with the colouring RRRGGGBB.

 #### The Display's Memory/Pixel Layout